 Previous exploration activity occurred within the Burke Hollow Project area by Nufuels in 1982.
 Five out of the eighteen exploration holes were drilled on acreage now comprising UEC's Welder lease.
 While little surface evidence exists today of these five drill holes, the general locations can be approximated from the surface locations shown on historic drill location maps.
 UEC field personnel have field-checked and verified several areas where limited surface disturbance indicated previous drilling activity, both along lease lines and at intersections of leases.
-These five approximated locations were georeferenced, and the data incorporated into the UEC database.
+These five approximated locations were geo-referenced, and the data incorporated into the UEC database.
 The primary author and qualified person agree that UEC's staff properly field checked and validated the approximate mapped locations of these five exploration holes.

-In 1993, Total minerals drilled, logged, and plugged twelve exploration holes on the Thomson-Barrow property at Burke Hollow within the current UEC lease block.
+In 1993, Total Minerals drilled, logged, and plugged twelve exploration holes on the Thomson-Barrow property at Burke Hollow within the current UEC lease block.
 The exact locations of these holes could not be determined in the field after approximately 30 years of ongoing cattle operations in combination with extensive root plowing of the pastures approximately every five years.
-The general locations were determined from Total's records by Mr. Carothers and UEC field personnel during his site visit in December, 2012 (Carothers, et al., 2013).
+The general locations were determined from Total's records by Mr. Carothers and UEC field personnel during his site visit in December 2012 (Carothers, et al., 2013).
 The approximate locations were accepted into the UEC database, but not utilized in the estimated resource calculation.

-In June, 2014, qualified person Clyde Yancey observed ongoing exploration and delineation drilling and logging activity, as well as numerous locations of exploration holes drilled during the 2013 and 2014 drilling campaigns.
+In June 2017, qualified person Clyde Yancey observed ongoing exploration and delineation drilling and logging activity, as well as numerous locations of exploration holes drilled during the 2015 and 2017 drilling campaigns.
 Gamma-ray and PFN logging activity was observed in the field, in addition to data checked at the Corpus Christi exploration office.
 Recent logging data were also reviewed and correlated with other logs and data from the UEC database, derived from previous Burke Hollow exploration activity.

-Dark gray to black sands indicative of typical south Texas Goliad deposit uranium-bearing minerals were observed and examined by the qualified person in June 2014.
-These examined sands were sampled at five foot intervals from drill cuttings recovered from several exploration holes along the Eastern Lower B trends, and also examined were Lower A sands from exploration holes drilled along the Graben trend.
+Dark gray to black sands indicative of typical south Texas Goliad deposit uraniumbearing minerals were observed and examined by the qualified person in June 2017.
+These examined sands were sampled at five-foot intervals from drill cuttings recovered from several exploration holes along the Eastern Lower B trends.
 A lithology report describing drill cuttings is routinely prepared by field geologists for each exploration or delineation drill hole at Burke Hollow Project.
-Observations and inspections made by the qualified person during the recent site visit in 2014 convinced the qualified person that the data collected to characterize uranium mineralization on the property is adequate for resource estimation.
+Observations and inspections made by the qualified person during the recent site visit in 2017 convinced the qualified person that the data collected to characterize uranium mineralization on the property is adequate for resource estimation.